Quiz: Has your cheating husband or wife earned forgiveness?

 Video: How to forgive a cheating husband or cheating wife

-Infographic: To Forgive or Not To Forgive a Partner That Cheated
+Infographic: To Forgive or Not To Forgive a Partner Who Cheated

-Self-help worksheet: How to Forgive Infidelity in Marriage or a Committed Relationship
+Self-help worksheet: How to Forgive Infidelity in a Marriage or a Committed Relationship

 Relationship cheating cannot be compared to any other type of bad behavior (except emotional or physical abuse which is also very bad!).
 Infidelity is the ultimate betrayal.
-It makes no difference what others (even what some so-called 'professionals") will tell you — being betrayed by a cheating husband, wife or partner is not a minor relationship sin.
-And in spite of what perhaps "you may want to believe," being betrayed cannot easily be forgiven or forgotten.
+It makes no difference what other people (even what some so-called 'professionals') will tell you — being betrayed by a cheating husband, wife or partner is not a minor relationship sin.
+And in spite of what perhaps 'you may want to believe,' being betrayed cannot easily be forgiven or forgotten.

 As human beings, we are hardwired for exclusivity (having just one partner).
 True, we are also hardwired to want to have friendship, romance, and sex with many people — but this does not make it a good thing to do.
-We also like wealth, that doesn't mean it is a good thing to rob a bank.
-When we want more money, and we consider the risks involved in robberies such as injury, criminal charges, and incarceration, normal-minded people exclude stealing as a way of getting rich.
+We also like wealth, but that doesn't mean it is a good thing to rob a bank.
+When we want more money, and we consider the risks involved in stealing, such as injury, criminal charges, and incarceration, most intelligent people will not steal in order to get rich.
 We have free-will and intelligence to guide our behavior.
 The challenge is to make the right life choices.
 Refraining from all forms of infidelity is definitely a 'good choice.'

-When you have been violated by your partner's philandering, then your instincts take over and you are naturally devastated.
+When your trust has been violated by your partner's philandering, then your instincts take over and you are naturally devastated.
 This can be compared to the body running a high fever when under attack by harmful bacteria.
 To fend off an attack by this foreign invader, your body makes you sick in order to help you get better.
 This is why you get a fever.
-So too in a marriage or committed relationships, you become emotionally ill when betrayed.
-In fact, the reason most people who do not engage in infidelity is because they are mindful of how their husband, wife, or partner will react upon discovering that they have cheated.
+So too in a marriage or committed relationship, you become emotionally ill when betrayed.
+In fact, the reason most people do not engage in infidelity is because they are mindful of how their husband, wife, or partner will react upon discovering that they have cheated.

 Initially,'not to forgive,' is imposed upon you by your instincts and you can do nothing about it.
 However, when you and your partner engage in infidelity reconciliation activities, you can turn the corner and get to a place in your relationship where forgiveness becomes possible and even desirable.